-- a. on attaining the retirement age specified in relation to that office in Section 1 of the Ecclesiastical Offices (Age Limit) Measure 1975 (1975 No 2) or on the expiration of any period during which the office-holder is permitted to continue in office after the retirement age under Section 2 or 3 of that Measure - b. where the office-holder is removed from office following a finding of guilt for an offence under Part VI of the Ecclesiastical Jurisdiction Measure 1963 (1963 No 1) or under any provision of the Clergy Discipline Measure 2003 (2003 No 3) - c. where the term is fixed or is otherwise limited, on the expiry of the term or the occurrence of the event in question, as the case may be - d. where the office ceases to exist in consequence of a pastoral scheme or order made under the Mission and Pastoral Measure 2011 - e. please see the Bishop of Southwark's Ad Clerum of the Feast of the Transfiguration (6 August 2017) for criteria on which he will consider licensing clergy to offices beyond the age of 70 following the Ecclesiastical Offices (Terms of Service) (Amendment) Regulations 2017.
+- a. on attaining the retirement age specified in relation to that office in Section 1 of the Ecclesiastical Offices (Age Limit) Measure 1975 (1975 No 2) or on the expiration of any period during which the office-holder is permitted to continue in office after the retirement age under Section 2 or 3 of that Measure - b. where the office-holder is removed from office following a finding of guilt for an offence under Part VI of the Ecclesiastical Jurisdiction Measure 1963 (1963 No 1) or under any provision of the Clergy Discipline Measure 2003 (2003 No 3), including as amended by the Clergy Discipline (Amendment) Measure 2013 and the Safeguarding and Clergy Discipline Measure 2016. - c. where the term is fixed or is otherwise limited, on the expiry of the term or the occurrence of the event in question, as the case may be - d. where the office ceases to exist in consequence of a pastoral scheme or order made under the Mission and Pastoral Measure 2011 - e. please see the Bishop of Southwark's Ad Clerum of the Feast of the Transfiguration (6 August 2017) for criteria on which he will consider licensing clergy to offices beyond the age of 70 following the Ecclesiastical Offices (Terms of Service) (Amendment) Regulations 2017.
 Section 3.1h above also refers. - 5.2 As set out at Section 3 of the Ecclesiastical Offices (Terms of Service) Measure 2009 the Bishop may also terminate office: - a. where the Bishop removes the office-holder from office under the capability procedures - b. the appointment is for a term under regulation 29 (see Section 3.3.(d) above).